Robert Adrain: Biography

-1825 he founded a somewhat more successful publication targeting a wider readership, The Mathematical Diary, which was published through 1832.
+In 1825, he founded a somewhat more successful publication targeting a wider readership, The Mathematical Diary, which was published through 1832.
 It was fashioned after the Correspondent, but at a higher level of mathematical involvement in problems solving and exposition.

-In 1834, Adrian was asked to resign from the University of Pennsylvania on grounds of class ill-discipline (instances of students overturning benches and throwing eggs).
-He returned to New Brunswick where he rented a school room and offered private tutoring until 1836.
-He then returned to New York and taught at the Columbia College Grammar School before retiring to New Brunswick in 1840 where three years later he died.
+In 1834, Adrain was asked to resign from the University of Pennsylvania on grounds of class ill-discipline (instances of students overturning benches and throwing eggs).
+He returned to New Brunswick.
+He rented a school room and offered private tutoring until 1836.
+Local records in New Brunswick indicate that during the 1830s, he held in slavery a woman named Caroline and her son Alfred.
+After 1836, he returned to New York and taught at the Columbia College Grammar School before retiring to New Brunswick in 1840 where three years later he died.

-It is suggested that Adrian, today, consistent with his conviction that "the last and highest department of mathematical science consists in its application to the laws and phenomenon of the natural world", he would be considered an applied mathematician.
-Among his broad interests in physics, astronomy and geography, his paramount concern was dynamic geodesy, spcifically the mathematical investigation of the shape of the earth.
+It is suggested that Adrain, today, consistent with his conviction that "the last and highest department of mathematical science consists in its application to the laws and phenomenon of the natural world", would be considered an applied mathematician.
+Among his broad interests in physics, astronomy and geography, his paramount concern was dynamic geodesy, specifically the mathematical investigation of the shape of the earth.

 Adrain was the father of Congressman Garnett B. Adrain.
 He is commemorated by a blue plaque, unveiled at Carrickfergus by the Ulster History Circle.